AfterShip/phone/README.md

 3. Why is `phone` returning an object with `isValid = false` instead of returning a null directly?

-    It reserves the flexibility to extend the response interface for invalid result in future.
+    It reserves the flexibility to extend the response interface for invalid results in the future.

 ## Migrate from v2

-The interface of v3 has been changed for better usability, maintainability and flexibility, this shows all the changes from v2:
+The interface of v3 has been changed for better usability, maintainability, and flexibility, this shows all the changes from v2:

 #### Function Interface